[Skip to content]

 Daventry District Council Cookies

-Daventry District Council uses a custom in-house cookie for high contrast accessibility in parts of the website.
+Daventry District Council uses a custom in-house cookie for the website.
 Using this cookie allows your browser to retain something called state (a way of remembering a chosen setting) as you navigate between different pages.
-By using cookies to retain state the website can remember a preference or settings you’ve selected during your visit. i.e. if you were to select a high contrast view as your preferred colour scheme on self service every subsequent page in self service would read this cookie and automatically set the chosen scheme.
+By using cookies to retain state the website can remember a preference or settings you’ve selected during your visit.
+The message which we are required to display to tell users we use cookies will itself create a cookie that stores a value to indicate whether it has been displayed before.
 This type of cookie is known as persistent (details below).
-Without this persistent cookie the browser would have no way of knowing what you’d selected on a previous page.
-The result (in this instance) is that every page would reset the chosen setting.
+Without this persistent cookie the browser would have no way of knowing that the user had seen the message and would display it every time you visit the website and on every page.

 Session Cookies